Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 In an age where sovereignty is a concept emphasized by the government, a tough border security law would naturally seem to be very necessary, particularly after examining Australia’s status quo.
 If WCHR wants to push its agenda, it must face tough resistance.

-Strong political power, weak judiciary power – Australia is a country where ‘’the protection of human rights has been largely left to the political realm’’.
+Australia is a country where ‘’the protection of human rights has been largely left to the political realm’’.
 [50] As Australia’s Human Rights system is under the full control of the government rather than answering to the judicial power.
 Hence, to legalize or to politicize modern HR system is a real question.

 In fact, the reasoning behind Australia’s border policy can be explained as such: if you want to give ‘everyone’ equal ICCPR rights, then ‘everyone’s cost to protect human rights will have to rise because of the risk factor involved.
 Take America as an example.
-America has open border policy; illegal immigrants are acceptable in the States, so it’s an indispensable necessity for every American to defend its Second Amendment as ‘everyone’s freedom (human rights) is threatened by crimes brought by illegal immigrants who enter America because of ‘equal human rights’.
+America has open border policy; illegal immigrants are acceptable in the States, so it’s an indispensable necessity for every American to defend its Second Amendment as ‘everyone’s freedom (human rights) is threatened by crimes potentially brought by illegal immigrants who enter America due to ‘equal human rights’.
 As an individual, American takes the same amount of freedom and risk.

 If Australia chose to follow America’s immigration model, then every Australian citizen would need to take back gun rights and defend it.
 Obviously, this was not Australia’s choice.
 We can argue Australia’s government is ‘bigger’ than America’s, it’s a society not that ‘individualistic’, but this is the way Australia chose to be.